ryejs/ryejs.com/docs/collection.md

     .get() <span>⇒ array</span>
 </div>

-Returns the element that have the `index` in collection.
-If called without argument returns a copy of elements array.
+Return the element at `collection.elements[index]`.
+If no argument given, return a copy of the `.elements` array.

 eq